logo

 What is the DPDP Act

-Purpose: To protect personal data and empower individuals with control over their own information.
+Purpose: Protect personal data and empower individuals to control their information.

 - Foreign companies handling the personal data of Indian citizens